WyriHaximus/php-get-in-packages-composer.json/README.md

 ## GetInPackages::composerPath

 Building on `GetInPackages::composer`, `GetInPackages::composer_path` iterates over all the config items per package coming back from `GetInPackages::composer` and gets the full path for the given items value.
-This is handy for for example configuration autodiscovery:
+This is handy for example configuration autodiscovery:

 ```php